kingdomseed/jhp-portfolio/MIGRATION-NOTES.md

    - Built comprehensive site footer with navigation, services, and contact information
    - Set up site configuration in theme.ts for centralized management of navigation and services

+3. **Pages**
-3. **Home Page**
+   - **Home Page**
      - Designed and implemented hero section with full-screen image and call-to-action buttons
      - Created services section with image cards and hover effects
      - Added testimonials section with client quotes and ratings
      - Implemented call-to-action section for booking inquiries

+   - **About Page**
+     - Created photographer bio section with professional photo
+     - Implemented image rotation component for profile photos
+     - Added "My Approach" section with philosophy cards
+     - Integrated background blobs for visual interest
+     - Ensured responsive design for all screen sizes
+     - Used shadcn/ui Card components for consistent styling

 4. **Technical Fixes**
    - Resolved compatibility issues between Tailwind CSS and shadcn/ui by downgrading to stable versions